NotCompsky/rscraper/README.md

 # Platforms

-Packages exist for `Ubuntu` and `Raspbian` systems.
+Debian-based systems can use the `deb` installer packages in the [releases page](releases).
+I have tested it on `Ubuntu`, `Raspbian`, and `Debian`.
+Other (up to date) Debian-based distros should also work.

-However, it should work on MacOS and other Linux distros too.
+It should work on MacOS and other Linux distros too.
 I just don't have access to such systems, so currently the only option for these systems is to [build](BUILDING.md) from source.

 Windows support is pending someone more knowledgeable about Windows builds helping out.